This is my current

 Technical Support Engineer

-which were recorded using audio, video and physiological sensors.
+· Supported research project on physiological indicators of deception which was a series of interviews with law enforcement professionals and subjects which were recorded using audio, video and physiological sensors.
 Sensor data was recorded to be analyzed to train computers to recognize deception.

 · In addition, prepared equipment specifications to purchase equipment for the project.
 Installed, integrated and maintained audio and video equipment and various sensors including thermal infrared camera, heart rate sensor, and pupil dilation sensor.
 Wrote software program to display and synchronize the data.
 Interviewed, hired, and trained other technical support engineers.